 However, you can only add tasks to a workflow state when it sits as the middle column, what we call the ‘Primary’ column.

-So, to change the Primary column, click the chevrons (> or <) that appear as you hover your mouse over the left or right columns or column headings.
+So, to change the Primary column, click the chevrons (> or <) that appear as you hover your mouse over the current left or right column headings of your three task listings within the Task Dashboard.

 When you are ready to add your task, simply hit [Ctrl]+[Enter], or place your cursor in the Task Adder at the bottom of your screen.
 Type in your task.